close

 Words: 1415|Pages: 3|8 min read

 The Canadian Constitution Act of 1982 was a landmark in history.
-It enshrined the Charter of Rights and Freedoms in constitution ensuring that Canadian rights and freedoms are respected and honoured at all levels of government, in addition to the laws they create and in the programs and services they provide for Canadians.
+It enshrined the Charter of Rights and Freedoms in the constitution, ensuring that Canadian rights and freedoms are respected and honoured at all levels of government, in addition to the laws they create and the programs and services they provide for Canadians.
 Before the Charter was established, Canada was aligned more with the crime control model that places emphasis on reducing crime in society through the use of increased police and governmental powers.
-However, since the creation of the Charter, today, policing in Canada continues to be shaped by charter provisions which limit the discretionary powers of officers.
+However, since the creation of the Charter, policing in Canada continues to be shaped by charter provisions which limit the discretionary powers of officers.
 Individual rights were raised to constitutional status, meaning that they now enjoy a higher order of priority in legal ranking.
-The entrenchment of individual rights and freedoms, especially rights against unreasonable search and seizure and arbitrary detention, has placed significant limits on police powers, while enforcing due process.
-This paper will discuss how the Charter of Rights and Freedoms has had a positive impact on policing in Canada since it limits the powers of officers, while guaranteeing all individuals rights and freedoms, regardless of the crimes they are accused of.
+The entrenchment of individual rights and freedoms, especially rights against unreasonable search and seizure and arbitrary detention, has placed significant limits on police powers while enforcing due process.
+This paper will discuss how the Charter of Rights and Freedoms has had a positive impact on policing in Canada since it limits the powers of officers while guaranteeing all individuals' rights and freedoms, regardless of the crimes they are accused of.
 Arguably, the impact of the Canadian Charter of Rights and Freedoms has changed the way offences are prosecuted, as well as reshaped the way due process is valued in society.

-The trend toward adoption of a due process model of justice in Canada was reflected in and reinforced by the creation of the Canadian Charter of Rights and Freedoms in 1982.
+The trend toward the adoption of a due process model of justice in Canada was reflected in and reinforced by the creation of the Canadian Charter of Rights and Freedoms in 1982.
 More broadly, the Charter has introduced a newly potent vocabulary for challenging the substantive limits of the criminal law.
 Due Process is a key legal requirement in which the legal rights and fundamental freedoms of each individual must be respected.
-Due process balances the power of law of the land and safeguards an accused person’s right throughout the criminal process.
+Due process balances the power of the law of the land and safeguards an accused person’s right throughout the criminal process.
 In essence, the Charter has reshaped due process and forced police authorities to be more accountable.
 The due process questions the accuracy and truthfulness of police investigations and how they are conducted, finding them to be “coercive, hindering, and degrading.”
-As a result, policing performance has adequately changed, when conducting criminal procedures, the police must first gather evidence and attempt to determine who is exactly responsible for the offence; they may then arrest and charge that individual.
-The Charter, the Criminal code and Common law all place limits on investigatory powers of police and safeguard the rights of individuals with whom police interact.
+As a result, policing performance has adequately changed; when conducting criminal procedures, the police must first gather evidence and attempt to determine who is exactly responsible for the offence; they may then arrest and charge that individual.
+The Charter, the Criminal code, and Common law all place limits on investigatory powers of police and safeguard the rights of individuals with whom police interact.
 Failure on the part of police to abide by the law in this regard may result in evidence against an accused being excluded in a criminal trial.
-Furthermore, another important aspect on how due process has influenced policing to be held accountable is that it is sole duty of the police officer comply whenever they are dealing with persons whom they detain.
+Furthermore, another important aspect of how due process has influenced policing to be held accountable is that it is the sole duty of the police officer to comply whenever they are dealing with persons whom they detain.
 More specifically, rights under section 10 of the Charter ensure that the accused have a chance to challenge the lawfulness of their arrest.
 It is the duty of the police officers to provide information to that individual of the reason for the arrest as well as allowing them the right to a lawyer to immediately get legal advice regarding their situation.
-Under no circumstances, can the police use any source of trickery or obtain information from the accused by using coercion techniques, threats or even violence.
+Under no circumstances, can the police use any source of trickery or obtain information from the accused by using coercion techniques, threats, or even violence.
 For example, in the case of R. v.
 Brydges, [1990] the appellant, who resides in Alberta was arrested in relation to a murder in Edmonton.
 The accused was informed of his right to retain and instruct counsel.
 Upon being questioned, the accused asked the officer if they had legal aid in the province of Manitoba because he did not have the money to afford an attorney.
 The officer responded “I imagine they have a Legal Aid system in Manitoba” and questioned the accused if there was a specific reason for him wanting to talk to a lawyer.
-The accused replied “not right now, no.” William Bridges declined to speak to a lawyer due to the fact that he was under the impression that he did not have money to afford one, which prevented him from exercising his due process rights.
-The police failed to properly inform the accused their right as well as provide sufficient information on obtaining advice from duty counsel.
+The accused replied “not right now, no.” William Brydges declined to speak to a lawyer due to the fact that he was under the impression that he did not have money to afford one, which prevented him from exercising his due process rights.
+The police failed to properly inform the accused of their right as well as provide sufficient information on obtaining advice from duty counsel.

 Get a custom paper now from our expert writers.